Gustavo Blanco Leschuk

-Gustavo Ezequiel Blanco Leschuk (born 5 November 1991) is an Argentine professional footballer who plays as a forward for Spanish club SD Eibar.
+Gustavo Ezequiel Blanco Leschuk (born 5 November 1991) is an Argentine professional footballer who plays as a forward for Persian Gulf Pro League club Foolad.

 Early life

 Blanco Leschuk was born in Mendoza, Argentina.
 He is of Ukrainian descent.

 Club career

 Blanco Leschuk made his professional debut for Arsenal de Sarandí on 8 March 2011 in a 3–0 draw against Independiente.
 He scored his first goal in a 1–1 draw against Colón on 11 June 2011.

 On 27 February 2014, Anzhi Makhachkala announced they had signed Blanco Leschuk on a free transfer.
 He didn't make a single appearance at the club and left Anzhi at the end of the season.

 In September 2014, Blanco Leschuk signed for Moroccan side Wydad Casablanca on a two-year contract, He terminated his contract with the club by mutual consent in February 2015.

 Blanco Leschuk joined Assyriska in March 2015.
-In 2016, he moved to Ukrainian side FC Karpaty Lviv.
+In 2016, he moved to Ukrainian side Karpaty Lviv.

-Blanco Leschuk agreed to a contract with FC Shakhtar Donetsk in 2017, but featured sparingly before joining Spanish club Málaga CF on loan on 8 August 2018.
+Blanco Leschuk agreed to a contract with Shakhtar Donetsk in 2017, but featured sparingly before joining Spanish club Málaga on loan on 8 August 2018.
 Upon returning, he switched teams and countries again after signing for Turkish side Antalyaspor.

 On 17 September 2020, Blanco Leschuk returned to Spain after joining Real Oviedo on a one-year loan deal.
-The following 23 July, he moved to SD Eibar also in the second division, again on loan.
+The following 23 July, he moved to Eibar also in the second division, again on loan.

 On 16 August 2022, Blanco Leschuk signed a permanent two-year deal with the Armeros.
+On 30 August 2023, he terminated his contract with the club.